 Karnataka hijab row: Police ban protests near educational institutions for two weeks

-On Tuesday, the Karnataka government had shut down all high schools and colleges in the state for three days between February 9 and February 11.
+On Tuesday, the Karnataka government had shut down all high schools and colleges in the state for three days from February 9.

 The Karnataka Police on Wednesday banned gatherings, agitations or any other forms of protest within 200 meters of educational institutions, reported ANI.
 The order will remain in effect for two weeks.